Torbidos7/generative_models/README.md

 ```python
 generate_batch(images)
 ```
-Generates a **batch of images** from a batch of input images .
+Generates a **batch of images** from a batch of input images.
 The method returns the generated images.

 ```python
 generate_single(image)